ckunte/offshore-lifts/offshore-lifts.typ

   = Lift type selection criteria

-  / Single point: Considered generally when no limitations
+  / Single point: Considered generally when no limitations (layout, capacity, etc)

-  / Multi-point: Overhang, beyond lift point grid, etc.; unbalanced load distribution
+  / Multi-point: Overhang, beyond lift point grid, etc.; unbalanced load distribution; greater than single hook/crane capacity

   / Spreader-aided: When there is no (adequate) clearance to slings